 What Is Matched Giving?
-A UK Employer's Guide
+2026 UK Employer's Guide

 Matched giving — what it is, how UK employers run it, typical match ratios and budgets, and how to start small without overcommitting.